mobily-enterprises/best-webdriver/README.md

 Finally, all calls can be "polled", which implies re-running the command at intervals until it succeeds, or until it fails (after it reaches a timeout).

+### Non-element driver calls

-TODO: Show how some basic commands work
+TODO: Show how some basic non-element commands work

 ### Returning elements